What is DMT?- Side Effects and Health Risks - Detox Plus UK

 “DMT, whose scientific name is Dimethyltryptamine, is a natural substance found in many plants and animals.”

-You may have heard people refer to it as ‘the spirit molecule’, and that is mostly in part because of the effect it has on those that consume the substance.
+You may have heard people refer to it as ‘the spirit molecule’, and that is mostly in part because of the effect it has on those who consume the substance.

 When you think of the hallucinogen, you’ll find it in the same grouping as other psychedelics, including mushrooms or LSD.
 However, the main difference between this hallucinogen and others is that the trip is shorter than other hallucinogens.